color-js/color.js/docs/manipulation.md

 sRGB_lime.inGamut();
 ```

-Note that while the coordinates remain unchanged, the string representation of a Color object is after gamut mapping, unless you explicitly turn that off:
+Note that while the coordinates remain unchanged, the string representation of a Color object is, by default, _after_ gamut mapping, unless you explicitly turn that off:

 ```js
 let lime = new Color("p3", [0, 1, 0]).to("srgb");